As usual, with half my brain tied behind my back, just to make it fair.

 That isn't what made the country great.

-Uh that is Hillary said the middle class made the country great.
+Hillary said the middle class made the country great.

-I don't disagree with that, but I disagree with the the tone and the implication of her statement.
+I don't disagree with that, but I disagree with the tone and the implication of her statement.

-It's a it's it's an attack on achievers.
+It's an attack on achievers.

-It's an attack on attack on the wealthy.
+It's an attack on the wealthy.

-Uh I'll tell you what made the country great.
+I'll tell you what made the country great.

 It's the people who make this country work.

-I don't care that a rich, middle class, third or fourth quintile, it's the people that make this country great, not government, and not government policies.
+I don't care that they're rich, middle class, third or fourth quintile.

 It is the freedom that we all acknowledge we have that allows us to pursue whatever our dreams and ambitions are as unfettered as any people in the history of civilization have ever been.